-China’s Virus Pandemic Epicenter Wuhan Ends 76-Day Lockdown
+China’s Virus Pandemic Epicenter Wuhan Ends 76-day Lockdown

-It didn't take long for traffic to begin moving swiftly through the newly reopened bridges, tunnels and highway toll booths, while hundreds waited for the first trains and flights out of the city, many hoping to return to jobs elsewhere.
+It didn't take long for traffic to begin moving swiftly through the reopened bridges, tunnels and highway toll booths, while hundreds waited for the first trains and flights out of the city, many hoping to return to jobs elsewhere.
+Nearly 1,000 vehicles went through a busy highway toll booth at Wuhan’s border between midnight — when barricades were lifted — and 7 a.m, according to Yan Xiangsheng, a district police chief.

+Within hours of the lockdown ending, roughly 65,000 people had left the city by train and plane alone, according to local media.

-Restrictions in the city where most of China's more than 82,000 virus cases and over 3,300 deaths were reported have been gradually relaxed in recent weeks as the number of new cases steadily declined.
-The latest government figures reported Tuesday listed no new cases.
+Restrictions in the city where most of China's more than 82,000 virus cases and over 3,300 deaths from COVID-19 were reported have been gradually eased in recent weeks as the number of new cases steadily declined.
+The government reported no new cases Wednesday.

-While there are questions about the veracity of China's count, the unprecedented lockdown of Wuhan and its surrounding province of Hubei have been successful enough that countries around the world adopted similar measures.
+While there are questions about the veracity of China's count, the unprecedented lockdown of Wuhan and Hubei have been successful enough that other countries adopted similar measures.

 “The people in Wuhan paid out a lot and bore a lot mentally and psychologically,” resident Zhang Xiang said.
 “Wuhan people are historically famous for their strong will.”